reedv/template/essays/learning-javascript.md

 The class also uses a learning style called athletic software engineering, a style of learning inspired by hackathon coding jams and cross-fit training that emphasizes consistent bursts of exercises designed to create a sense of urgency and train for a startup weekend environment.

-Having the opportunity to acclimate yourself to short deadlines and creating artificial pressure at 'safe' times is a benefit in itself, in my mind, and the athletic style also simulates a low-stakes exam-like environment, which has been shown to improve learning and retention.
-The athletic style also includes some thoughtful elements of gamification which I know, as someone who plays video games often, is a great motivational trick.
+Having the opportunity to acclimate yourself to short deadlines and creating artificial pressure at 'safe' times is a benefit in itself, in my mind, and the athletic style also simulates a low-stakes exam-like environment, which has been [shown](http://cpr.molsci.ucla.edu/cpr/data/library/400241/resources/res011/file/What%20Works%20in%20Learning%20Study.pdf) to improve learning and retention.
+The athletic style also includes elements of gamification which I know, as someone who plays video games often, is a great motivational trick.
 So far, I am excited to see what can be made of this new learning style and, in any case, am glad that exploring a different style of learning is a part of the course goals.